 Recall Roundup: Foreign objects and undeclared allergens

-In the UK, The Compleat Food Group is recalling various chilled pastry products because they may contain pieces of metal and plastic.
+In the UK, Premier Foods is recalling various Ambrosia My Mini Pots as they may contain pieces of plastic.

-As well as recalling the products, point of sale notices have been issued to customers to explain why the products are being recalled.
+As well as recalling the above products, Premier Foods has issued a recall notice to its customers to explain why the products are being recalled.

-Those that have purchased any of the recalled items have been urged not to eat them.
-Instead, they can be returned to the store of purchase for a full refund.
+Those that have purchased any of the recalled items have been advised not to eat them.
+Instead they can be returned to the store of purchase for a full refund.

 Elsewhere in the UK, Asda is recalling its Frozen Crispy Hash Browns as some packs have been mispacked with Potato Croquettes that contain milk and wheat (gluten), which are not mentioned on the label.